NCF SfN Conference

 Summary

 Starting in 2010, NCF SfN hosts an annual conference to bring members from all across North Central Florida together to share and promote the science being done in the area.
 We are excited to announce that our local conference is back for the 15th year!
-Students at every level of training (undergraduate, graduate, postdoctoral) will have the opportunity to present their research and to compete for awards!
+Students at every level of training (undergraduate, graduate, postdoctoral) will have the opportunity to present their research, to compete for awards, and to enter a drawing for the chance to win an exclusive MBI sweatshirt!
 Only NCF SfN members will be eligible for registration.

 2025 Conference Information